-Extensions of time may be granted for good cause, as determined by the faculty chair of the Honor Council.
-Multiple extensions of time will only be granted in extraordinary circumstances, as determined by the faculty chair of the Honor Council.
+Extensions of time up to ten (10) additional school days may be granted for good cause, as determined by the Faculty Chair of the Honor Council.
+Multiple extensions of time will only be granted in extraordinary circumstances, as determined by the Faculty Chair.

 e.
-DECISION
+Decisions